wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 In this case, the parsing function returns `C_OK` to the caller function `processInputBuffer()`, and the command is processed by calling `processCommandAndResetClient()`, which in turn calls `processCommand()`.

+Function `processCommand()` (file `server.c`) implements the command dispatching logic as follows.
+The function first looks up the in-memory command dictionary by calling `lookupCommand()`, which searches the structure using the first element of the client object's `argv` vector as the key.
+The in-memory command dictionary is initialized from the statically defined global variable `redisCommandTable` (file `server.c`) during server initialization by calling `populateCommandTable()`.
+The in-memory command dictionary is implemented as a `dict` object in the server object as a field named `commands`.
+During initialization, function `populateCommandTable()` traverses the table `redisCommandTable`, and for every table entry, inserts it into the in-memory command dictionary using the command name as the lookup key.

 ### Command Processing